Pinerealm/Data-Analysis-Project/README.md

 # Future Work

-1. Analyzing each of the branch's data set to discover possible peculiarities and insights.
+1. Analyzing individual branch's data set to discover possible peculiarities and insights.
-2.
+2. Performing analysis on a data set spanning a longer time period

 # Standout Section

-* Viewing the header rows of the `.csv files` prior to concatenation.
+* Viewing the header rows of the `csv files` prior concatenation.
+* Viewing summaries for non-numerical data using the `.describe()` method.
+* Preliminary attempts at answering important questions.

 # Executive Summary.